Ruj89/curve25519_keygen/README.md

 This project uses Go modules to manage dependencies.
 The primary dependencies are:

 - `github.com/tyler-smith/go-bip39`: Provides functions for BIP-39 mnemonic phrase generation and seed derivation.
-- `golang.org/x/crypto`: Used for Curve25519 key generation and AES-GCM encryption.
+- `golang.org/x/crypto`: Used for ED25519 key generation.

 ## License